 Patti Baker, a former Viking guest, is the President of Homestay Teachers Volunteer Organization, Inc., a 501c3 (charitable) organization incorporated in Florida to provide tax relief to US citizens that fund HVTO in Cambodia.
 This NGO simplifies money transfers and provides a vehicle for access to larger grants that can have a major impact on reaching goals.

-Anyone who is interested in supporting HVTO from USA, please contact Ms. Patti Baker below:
+Anyone who is interested in supporting HVTO from USA, please contact us so that we can introduce to her.

 Support from UK

 Sending donations from the UK is a costly and time consuming process either via bank or Western Union money transfer.